jimsalterjrs/sanoid/INSTALL.md

 # Configuration

-**Sanoid** won't do anything useful unless you tell it how to handle your ZFS datasets in `/etc/sanoid/sanoid.conf`. **Syncoid** is a command line utility that doesn't require any configuration, with all of its switches set at runtime.
+**Sanoid** won't do anything useful unless you tell it how to handle your ZFS datasets in `/etc/sanoid/sanoid.conf`.

+**Syncoid** is a command line utility that doesn't require any configuration, with all of its switches set at runtime.

-## sanoid.conf
+## Sanoid

 Instructions on how to set up `sanoid.conf`.
 Maybe just copy/paste the example `sanoid.conf` file in here but clean it up a little bit.